-CHARLESTON, W.Va. – Longtime Charleston attorney Pat Maroney was on hand Tuesday morning to help break ground on a new apartment complex named in his honor, the Thomas Patrick Maroney Unity Apartments.
-Construction will begin on the site at the corner of Shrewsbury and Lewis Streets next week.
+CHARLESTON, W.Va. — Longtime Charleston attorney Pat Maroney was on hand Tuesday morning to help break ground on a new apartment complex named in his honor, the Thomas Patrick Maroney Unity Apartments.
+Construction for the apartments will begin on the site at the corner of Shrewsbury and Lewis Streets next week.

 The 14-unit, $2.1 million project is being built with certain kinds of tenants in mind.
 The kitchens and bathrooms will all be wheelchair friendly.

 “This will provide affordable housing for people with special needs,” explained Maroney.